Kapeli/cheatset/README.md

   docset_file_name 'Sample'  # Used for the filename of the docset keyword 'sample'           # Used as the initial search keyword (listed in Preferences > Docsets)

-  introduction 'My *awesome* cheat sheet'  # Optional, can contain markdown and multiple lines
+  introduction 'My *awesome* cheat sheet'  # Optional, can contain Markdown or HTML

   # A cheat sheet must consist of categories
   category do